 Instruments: These include shares, fractions of shares and ETFs available via the Revolut app, for which you may submit orders.

 Limit Order: An Order to buy or sell at specified price or better.
 Buy Limit Orders will be executed at the specified price or lower, Sell Limit Orders will be executed at the specified price or higher.
 While you receive price protection, there is a possibility that the Order may not be executed at all.
 By choosing to use Revolut's Limit Order service you agree that we will not disclose or publish details of your unexecuted limit orders.
 Not available for orders in fractional shares.

 Market Order: An Order to buy or sell a specified number of Instruments immediately during Regular Market Hours at the best available price at that point in time.

 Post-Market Hours: The Post-Market Hours are 4:00pm ET to 8:00pm ET (US - Eastern Time).

 Pre-Market Hours: The Pre-Market Hours are 4:00am ET to 9:30am ET.

 Order: This is an instruction from you via the Trading Account within the Revolut App to buy or sell an Instrument or Instruments.

-Out of Hours Order: This is a Market Order placed outside of Market Hours which is executed by the Third Party Broker once Market Hours commence.
+Out of Hours Order: This is an Order placed outside of Regular Market Hours and Extended Market Hours which is executed by the Third Party Broker once Regular Market Hours or Extended Market Hours commence.